 - Make use of the best outsourcing company

 - Make sure that the company offers a relationship-management support

 - Maintain open communication with the agency and assistants

 - Make sure to provide a detailed brief of what you are looking for in an assistant

 - Know your needs and what you expect from your support

 Two items, however, are critical:

 - Open communication – a fundamental element for successful onboarding is clear, open, and ongoing communication.
 If there are changes, do communicate these.
-Also, the various parties need to know what is expected, and what special requirements there may be.
+Also, the various parties need to know what is expected and what special requirements there may be.
 If the communication channels are open between all parties, you are en route to success.

 - Support – It can be overwhelming to onboard your first virtual assistant.
 However, if you have support, the process will be much easier.
 Therefore do discuss any issues you have − the agency will be able to assist you.
-This will ensure a healthy relationship between you and your agency, who will support you as you grow.
+This will ensure a healthy relationship between you and your agency, which will support you as you grow.